andreasdr/minitscript/README.md

   - very small implementation of a scripting language
   - runs on every CPU, OS, ... due to its simplicity, so its highly portable
   - can be easily extended by writing state machine machine states and script methods in C++ as well as custom data types
-  - built-in data types: null, boolean, integer, float, string, array, map and set
+  - built-in data types: null, boolean, integer, float, string, byte array, array, map and set
   - when calling script C++ methods or script functions with arguments it does optionally use references or value by copy
   - supports user script functions and recursion
   - supports operators by operator to method mapping by a preprocessor run
   - supports loops and conditions
   - supports programming with classes style programming
-    - for built-in datatypes: string, array, map and set
+    - for built-in datatypes: string, byte array, array, map and set
     - for script classes/objects
     - for custom data types
   - supports event like programming